matthewrossi/seapp/app/ShowcaseApp/README.md

 ## Prerequisites

-To build the apk create the folder `/app/libs` and save into it an unzipped copy of the [UnityAdsLibrary](https://github.com/Unity-Technologies/unity-ads-android/releases/download/3.6.0/UnityAds.aar.zip).
+UC2 - To build the apk create the folder `/app/libs` and save into it an unzipped copy of the [UnityAdsLibrary](https://github.com/Unity-Technologies/unity-ads-android/releases/download/3.6.0/UnityAds.aar.zip).

+UC3 - First you need to install in Android Studio the NDK toolkit.
+Go to Tools > SDK Manager and ensure you are using the modified SDK.
+Move to the SDK Tools tab, and install the NDK (Side by side), the Android SDK Command-line Tools and CMake.
+Restart Android Studio.
+Then create the folder `/app/src/main/jniLibs`.
+Open the terminal and go to the folder `$YOUR-PATH-TO-THE-MODIFIED-SKD/ndk/$NDK-VERSION/`.
+From that location execute the bash command `ndk-build; cp -r ../libs/arm64-v8a ../src/main/jniLibs; cp -r ../libs/x86_64 ../src/main/jniLibs/` to build the `.so` shared library files and move it to the right location.
+Now you can build the APK with Android Studio.

-If you want to equip the Showcase app with the policy module follow the instructions shown [here](../../script).
+Injecting the policy module - If you want to equip the Showcase app with the policy module follow the instructions shown [here](../../script).

 ## Demo